 - Purchase the complete Expat Arrivals Santiago Guide (PDF)

-Chile is not the cheapest country in the region and Santiago definitely incurs a higher cost of living for expats than its regional counterparts.
-However, this is still lower than most North American and Western European cities, and with a range of modern conveniences at one's doorstep, the slightly higher cost of living is completely understandable.
+A slight downside is that Chile isn't the most affordable country in the region and Santiago definitely incurs a higher cost of living for expats than its regional counterparts.
+It can be compared to many North American and Western European cities in this regard, with some aspects of life being more expensive than others.
+While accommodation at decent rental prices can be found in several areas and suburbs, some of the more centrally located neighbourhoods will naturally be more expensive, but with a range of modern conveniences at one's doorstep, the slightly higher cost of living is understandable.

-Chile is considered by many to be the safest country in Latin America, and that reputation extends to Santiago.
-However, expats have reported some safety concerns, especially with regard to pickpocketing and residential break-ins.
-Provided expats aren't careless with their belongings, the risk of crime is relatively low.
+Chile is considered by many to be the safest country in Latin America and that reputation extends to Santiago.
+That said, expats have reported some safety concerns, especially regarding pickpocketing and residential break-ins but, provided expats aren't careless with their belongings, the risk of crime is relatively low.